cbrownstein-lambda/lambda-kb-articles/windows-freezing-hanging.md

    replaces corrupted files.
 For more information, see Microsoft's documentation on
    [using SFC to repair missing or corrupted system files](https://support.microsoft.com/en-us/topic/use-the-system-file-checker-tool-to-repair-missing-or-corrupted-system-files-79aa86cb-ca52-166a-92a3-966e85d4094e).

+   Run the `sfc /scannow` command up to 3 times until you receive the message:
+   `Windows Resource Protection did not find any integrity violations.`

+   **Note**: If after running this command 3 times you do not receive the message `Windows Resource Protection did not find any integrity violations`, it is unlikely that a problem with the filesystem or system files is the cause of Windows freezing or behaving erratically.

 1. Reboot the machine and test to see if Windows continues to freeze or behave erratically.